peteroupc/CBOR/docs/PeterO.DataUtilities.md

 <b>Return Value:</b>

 The Unicode code point at the previous position.
 Returns -1 if  <i>index</i>
  is 0 or less, or is greater than the string's length.
-Returns the replacement character (U+FFFD) if the previous character is an unpaired surrogate code point.
+Returns the replacement character (U+FFFD) if the previous character is an unpaired surrogate code point. <b>NOTE:</b> If the return value is 65536 (0x10000) or greater, this indicates a supplemental code point that takes up two  `char` s rather than one.

 <b>Exceptions:</b>